© Crown copyright 2018

 - Automotive (Vehicle type approval)

-- Pharmaceutical products (Batch testing medicines, Medicines, Medical Devices and Clinical Trials, Submitting regulatory information on medical products)
+- Pharmaceutical products (Batch testing medicines, Medicines, Medical Devices and Clinical Trials, further guidance on the regulation of medicines, medical devices and clinical trials, Submitting regulatory information on medical products)

 - Medical devices (Medicines, Medical Devices and Clinical Trials, Submitting regulatory information on medical products)